 - Cooking butternut squash in the air fryer is so easy and quick!
 It's faster than roasting it in the oven and delivers the same delicious result.
 The side dish will be ready just around 20 minutes.
-I love to cook veggies in the air fryer, it's so convenient and delicious like these edamame, diced potatoes or steak fries.
+I love to cook veggies in the air fryer, it's so convenient and delicious like these edamame, garlic parmesan potatoes, delicata squash and steak fries.

 - The texture of the butternut squash is irresistible!
 Seasoned with garlic, onion powder and smoked paprika, the squash ends up tender and sweet on the inside with satisfying crispy edges on the outside.
 So delicious!

 - Butternut squash is nutrient-rich!
 It's packed with vitamins, minerals and antioxidants.
 It's high in vitamin A and C as well as B, E and magnesium and it's a great source of fiber too.
 This starchy vegetable is a nutritional powerhouse and will keep you full and satisfied.
 And we're using minimal oil keeping the recipe healthier without excessive calories or added fats.

 - It's versatile and customizable.
 You can change up the spices, making it more savory with different spices and herbs, a little spicy or even sweet with cinnamon and a touch of brown sugar.
 It's a great dish to make all fall and winter long, and to add to your holiday menus.